GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

 **-Q**\ [**c**\|\ **i**\|\ **p**\|\ **n**]
     Quick mode for scalar calculation.
 Shorthand for **-Ca** **-N**\ 1/0  **-T**\ 0/0/1.
-    In this mode, constants may have dimensional units (i.e., **c**, **i**, or **p**), and will be converted to internal inches before computing.
+    In this mode, constants may have dimensional units (i.e., **c**, **i**, or **p**), and will be converted to internal *inches* before computing.
 If one or more constants with units are encountered then the final answer will be reported in the unit set by :term:`PROJ_LENGTH_UNIT`, unless overridden by appending another unit.
 Alternatively, append **n** for a non-dimensional result, meaning no unit conversion during output.
+    To avoid any unit conversion on input, just do not use units.

 .. _-S: